Zeth-Abney/Zeth-Abney/README.md

 ### Hi there, I'm Zeth Abney

-- 🌱 I’m currently working on adding learning Swift to build a timeblocking app.
+- 🌱 I’m currently learning Swift to build a timeblocking app.
 - 🛠️ I’m looking to help with projects that take innovative approaches to creative media.
 - 💬 Ask me about generative AI and how machine learning is transforming the creative industries!
 - 📫 How to reach me: zabney@creativecombinator.com